colinmollenhour/modman/README.md

 was inspired by Magento which forces you to mix your extension files all throughout the core code directories.
-With modman, you can specify in a text file where you want your directories and files to be mapped to, and it will create symlinks for you so that all of your versioned code is kept in a directory that is easy to maintain and deploy.
+With modman, you can specify in a text file where you want your directories and files to be mapped to, and it will maintain symlinks for you so that your code is easy to hack and deploy.

+All of your cloned/checked-out modules will be kept in a directory named `.modman` in the location where you run `modman init`.

 ## Requirements